emroch/BeaconStuffing/src/README.md

 ### Running the Demonstration
 1. Open Wireshark on the receiver.
 Select the appropriate interface, but don't start capturing until you are ready to send, as the capture file will grow quickly.

 2. Run the program on the transmitter, specifying your message on the command line, via a text file, or through the interactive prompt.
+The file `bee.txt` is provided to demonstrate how packet fragmentation is handled.
 Run `beaconStuffing.py -h` for syntax details.
     ```bash
-    ./beaconStuffing.py send message
+    ./beaconStuffing.py send -f bee.txt
     ```

 3. Save the capture and load it using the same program.